sci-wms/sci-wms/README.md

 the first thing you should do is login to the administration utility and change the password or remove the default user and create a new one for yourself.

+*Caution*: Depending on the version of Django you have installed you may have a problem logging into the admin site, even with the correct password.
+An easy way solve this problem is to simply to run the following command to reset the sciwmsuser password from the command line.

+    $python manage.py changepassword sciwmsuser

 The admin page can be found here:   http://server:port/admin